gazugafan/vscode-indent-on-paste/README.md

 I also wanted to clean up the re-indentation algorithm.
 This extension looks for something resembling a "closing block" on the line following the target location (things like closing braces, closing tags, and PHP template endif's).
 Closing braces are easier to detect in a universal language-agnostic way, and this lets me indent the pasted code accordingly.

+Finally, this extension doesn't rely on remapping the Ctrl+V keybinding.
+Instead, it hijacks VS Code's native paste command.
+So, after installing it should just work--no matter how you paste.
+Ctrl+V, Edit > Paste, Right Click > Paste.
+It should all just work!

 ## Install

 Via Quick Open: